-As the IFRS 9 definition of ECL is based on PD, default must be defined for this purpose.
-The Company's definitions of default for its various portfolios are aligned to its internal operational procedures and the regulatory definitions of default used internally.
+This ensures that Company's definitions of default for its various portfolios are materially aligned to the regulatory definitions of default used internally, and are broadly aligned to its internal operational procedures, allowing for the arbitrary nature of the 90-day cut-off, which is a regulatory rather than an operational requirement.
 In particular the Company's receiver of rent cases are defined as defaulted for modelling purposes as the behaviour of the case after that point is significantly influenced by internal management decisions.